open-vela/frameworks_runtimes_typescript_ts2wasm/ts2wasm/doc/additonal_sematic_check.md

     }
     ```

-7. argument type and parameter type are nominal class types.
+5. operation on nominal class types(unless the two types have inheritance relationship).
 For example,

     ```typescript
     class A {